 We’ve hosted writing workshops for residents and summer internship programs for students to teach the fundamentals of journalism and clear expression and composition.

-Today, the Alhambra Source serves as a news resource for over 14,000 city residents.
+Today, the Alhambra Source serves as a news resource for over 50,000 monthly readers.
 We have won awards from New America Media and the Institute for Nonprofit News.
 Alhambra Source is now a project of Los Angeles-based Community Partners, a non-profit 501(c)(3) organization.

 Want to get involved or have questions?
 Send an e-mail to